ISURobotics/AutonomousSnowplow2019/README.md

 2. Analyze the scan.
 This takes the raw hex data that we received from the LiDAR for the most recent scan and turns it into distance and angle pairs.
 3. Map the angle and distance pairs to the lidar hit map which is a 2D array of the field.
 The size of this array depends on three factors: the hight, width, and resolution defined in snowplow_type.h as of writing this.
 Mapping should also take into account the current location and orientation of the LiDAR so that hits are correctly mapped.
 4. As of now the map is printed every 50 iterations of the loop.

+# Installation of OpenCV in VS2017
+1. Click Tools > NuGet Package Manager > Manage NuGet...
+2. Search for opencv.win.native
+3. Click install.
+4. Right click the solution in Solution Explorer and open Properties.
+5. Under Linker>Input>Additional Dependencies, add:

+opencv_core310.lib

+opencv_imgproc310.lib

+opencv_videoio310.lib

+opencv_highgui310.lib

+opencv_ml310.lib

+opencv_video310.lib

+opencv_features2d310.lib

+opencv_calib3d310.lib

+opencv_objdetect310.lib

+opencv_flann310.lib

+6. Under VC++ Directories > Library Directories in the Properties page, add:
+C:\ISU Robotics\AutonomousSnowplow2019\packages\opencv.win.native.310.3.0\build\native\lib\x64\v140\Release
+7. Add this to your system path by searching "environment variables", opening "environment variables", finding "PATH" under system variables, clicking edit, and adding the path listed below.
+C:\ISU Robotics\AutonomousSnowplow2019\packages\opencv.win.native.redist.310.3.0\build\native\bin\x64\v140\Release

+# Installation of dlib:
+1. Download dlib from here: http://dlib.net
+2. Extract it to "C:/ISU Robotics/"
+3. In visual studio, add "dlib/all/source.cpp" to your project by right clicking "Sources" in the Solution Explorer and "add existing".
+4. Open solution properties.
+Add "C:/ISU Robotics/dlib-version" to your Additional Include Directories, located under C++>General.

+# First time compilation:
+You may get an error compiling the first time.
+Click one of the errors.
+It may take you to a file with the line CUSTOM=-1.
+Comment this line out and recompile.
+Be sure to set mode from "Debug" to "Release", and set the platform to x64.